hotwax/oms-documentation/user-manuals/business-process-models/store.fulfillment.md

 ### Picking Failure

 When a picker is unable to locate the order item listed in their picklist in the store, store managers have the authority to reject that specific order.
-In this event, its fulfillment status `Picking` automatically is removed in HotWax Commerce.
+In this scenario, its fulfillment status `Picking` is automatically removed in HotWax Commerce.

 Learn more about [Rejections and their reasons](../fulfillment/rejection.md)